mead-ml/mead-baseline/docs/classify.md

 ### Running It

 Early stopping with patience is supported.
 There are many hyper-parameters that you can tune, which may yield many different models.
-Here is a PyTorch example of parameterization of dynamic embeddings with SGD and the default three filter sizes (3, 4, and 5):

-[Here](../python/mead/config/sst2.json) is an example running Stanford Sentiment Treebank 2 data with adadelta:
+[Here](../python/mead/config/sst2.json) is a tensorflow example running Stanford Sentiment Treebank 2 data with adadelta:

 ```
 python trainer.py --config config/sst2.json